Murphy316/mdfile/docs/deploy.md

 # Introduction

-The following workflow explains what is the process of creating, pushing, and deploying Capstone2020 solution app from local -> github -> Jenkins -> OpenShift.
+The following workflow explains what is the process of creating, pushing, and deploying the Capstone2020 solution app from local -> GitHub -> Jenkins -> OpenShift.

 ## Expected flow workflow.png